razee-io/Razee/README.md

       </tr>
       <tr>
          <td><code>spec.requests.options.url</code></td>
          <td>Enter the URLs to the YAML files that you want to deploy in your cluster.
 Each URL must be included as a separate entry in <code>spec.requests.options</code> and can point to one file only, not a collection of files.
-Depending on the type of source repository that you use, you can include credentials in your URL to authenticate with the remote repository.
+Depending on the type of source repository that you use, you can include credentials in your URL to authenticate with the source repository.
 If credentials must be passed in as header information, add these headers in <code>spec.requests.options.headers</code>.  </td>
       </tr>
       <tr>
          <td><code>spec.requests.options.headers</code></td>